Freight Bound for Success

 - An invoice illustrating that the product has been sold at a discounted rate (if applicable).

 - A copy of the inspection report or a waiver of inspection (if applicable).

 Why do I need to provide a copy of the shipper’s invoice?

-Per NMFC Item # 300110, an invoice must be provided to substantiate the value of the product.
-This invoice will not be distributed to a third party, unless otherwise required by law.
+Per NMFC Item # 300110, an invoice must be provided to substantiate the product’s value.
+This invoice will not be distributed to a third party unless otherwise required by law.

 What should I expect to happen after the claim has been filed?